AndrewJBateman/angular-app-crypto/README.md

 * Angular httpClient used to get data from an external API.
 * [Angular currency pipe](https://angular.io/api/common/CurrencyPipe) & [rxjs map operator](https://angular.io/guide/rx-library) used to extract currency data and display it to the correct format.
-* Updated to the latest version of Angular 8.
+* Updated to the latest version of Angular 9.
 Dependencies updated with 0 dependency vulnerabilities.
+Note version typescript@3.7.5 used (not the llatest).

 ## Status & To-Do List